Tiberiu Chibici

 August 19, 2022, by Tiberiu Chibici

-A coding YouTube channel about things I'm passionate about.
+A YouTube channel about coding and the tech topics I'm most passionate about.

 When my dad brought home my first ever computer when I was around 8 years old, an old 486 running Windows 95, I immediately fell in love.
 There was so much you could do on this strange machine, like write documents in Microsoft Word, paint whatever went through my mind in Paint.
 Solitaire was the best game ever (because my dad didn't know how to install other games).
 It even had a builtin cup holder (I had no idea what a CD or a CD-ROM was).
 But after some attempts to clean up the Windows directory, which for some reason was full of these empty folders which in my mind were taking up a lot of space, it stopped working.